CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 ## Using the Catena Unity SDK

 As a companion to the Unity SDK, there is a [Catena Networking Demo](https://github.com/CatenaTools/catena-networking-demo) that shows how to integrate Catena into a Unity project.
 The base of the demo is Unity's Galactic Kittens demo, with changes to add Authentication & Login, Matchmaking, and dedicated server support through Catena.
-The following sections are guides on how to integrate the Catena SDK with your unity project, giving examples from the Catena Networking Demo.
+The following sections are guides on how to integrate the Catena SDK with your unity project, using the Catena Networking Demo as an example..

 ### Authentication & Login

 Before being able to use the matchmaking system, your players must be able to log in first.

-#### Setup Steps
+#### Authentication & Login: Setup Steps

 1. Add the components `CatenaEntrypoint` and `CatenaPlayer` to the scene you want to perform the login on.
     1. `CatenaEntrypoint` is a singleton class that is used by other Catena components to communicate with the Catena backend, such as `CatenaPlayer`.
 You can define what the endpoint URL is in the component, which defaults to `http://localhost:5000` - which is the default for the Catena backend as well.